kokkos/kokkos-core-wiki/docs/source/known-issues.rst

 CUDA
 ====

-- When using a legacy NVIDIA GPU, Kokkos' initialization can report errors like:
+- With older MPI versions and when using a legacy NVIDIA GPU the default allocation mechanism of Kokkos for `CudaSpace` can cause issues.
+For example MPI may crash with illegal memory accesses or Kokkos' initialization can report errors like:

   .. code-block::